rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/portfolio.md

 ## Drug Policy Analysis

-An interrupted time-series analysis of unregulated drug toxicity deaths in British Columbia using monthly data from the BC Coroners Service.
+An interrupted time-series analysis **(ITS)** of unregulated drug toxicity deaths in British Columbia using monthly data from the BC Coroners Service.

 **Tools:** R, Plotly, RStudio, ITS Analysis